Laubengespräche

 Photographs by Anne Sargeant

-Sculptures by Ramiz Aghajev and Henny Schaapman
+Sculptures by Ramiz Aghajev

-Readings by Francisca van Vloten and Wim Scheere
+Readings by Francisca van Vloten

 Franz Marc, one of the most important artists of the 20th century, lived with his wife Maria in the Upper Bavarian village of Sindelsdorf near Murnau am Staffelsee from 1909 to 1914.
 The couple inhabited the house of the carpenter Josef Niggl, where Franz Marc set up a studio in the attic.
 It was here that he painted many of his expressionist paintings, which later achieved world fame.